coq/ceps/text/separate-compilation.md

 builds: to avoid confusion, we could choose other file extensions or remove `-quick` builds entirely.

-## Background

-The goal of `.vi` files is to support separate compilation in Cardelli's sense: implementation changes that preserve the interface cannot affect clients.
-More formally, modules can be typechecked separately, and successful typechecking guarantees successful linking (again, up to universe checking; see below).
-For clarity, we intend "typechecking" to include all of elaboration, including the execution of proof scripts.
-If a client `bar.v` of a `foo.vi` interface elaborates correctly to a compiled file (`bar.vo` or `bar.vok`), and if `foo.v` satisfies its interface,

 # Proposal

 This proposal introduces the concept of an interface file with a `.vi` extension.